zeekay/expo-push-notifications/README.md

 });
 ```

+You can use the ID returned from `sendPushNotifications` to query the status of the notification using `getNotification`.
+Using this in a query allows you to subscribe to the status of a notification.

-You can pause and resume push notification sending for a user using the `pausePushNotifications` and `resumePushNotifications` methods.
+You can also view all notifications for a user with `getNotificationsForUser`.

 ## Troubleshooting